 Our goal is to provide you with helpful information within this booklet as you review the impact of these recent tax changes on your charitable giving.
-To learn more about the tax strategies outlined in this booklet, please contact our Office of Gift Planning at 405-208-5454.
-Thank you for all you do for Oklahoma City University.
+To learn more how you may establish your legacy gift, please contact our Office of Gift Planning at 405-208-5454.
+Thank you for all you do for our Oklahoma City University.